Make your own white clover tea this spring & summer!

 How to Dry White Clover

-You can dehydrate white clover by putting the blossoms into an electric dehydrator, placing them on a baking rack in a sunny spot outside, tying them in bundles to hang dry (you will need to leave the stems attached when gathering if you use this option), or by using a solar oven.
+You can dehydrate white clover by putting the blossoms into the oven, an electric dehydrator, on a baking rack in a sunny spot outside, tying them in bundles to hang dry (you will need to leave the stems attached when gathering if you use this option), or by using a solar oven.

 I prefer using a solar oven for a few reasons: